See also command lines it is tedious to remember for general unix/macOS/BSD/etc commands.

 - macOS desktop filesystems are per-default case insensitive and many other modern filesystem are case sensitive.

-Both these can lead to confusing file mangling and potentially data loss.
+Both these can lead to confusing filename mangling and potentially data loss.

 It seems to work better for me if I do rsync from the non apple machine as far as the (2) stuff goes, in that it then seems not to accidentally duplicate things if renames have happened.
-I should look into this with more precision.
+I should look into this further.

 Putting that together